example-apps/palindrome/README.md

 palindrome
 ==========

-Create a method that sees if something is a palindrome
+Create two different methods that return if something is a palindrome

+There is the straightforward approach and than there is another way.